raymanaeron/rusty_websocket/readme.md

 When multiple users or devices connect to the same messaging system, there's a critical need for session isolation.
 Without proper session boundaries, messages intended for one user's session might be delivered to another user's session, creating privacy concerns and data leakage.
 This is especially problematic in multi-tenant applications where different user sessions must remain strictly isolated.

+Furthermore, modern real-time communication systems require robust authentication and authorization mechanisms.
+Unauthenticated WebSocket connections can lead to unauthorized access, data breaches, and potential impersonation attacks.
+Standard cookie-based authentication is insufficient for WebSockets, especially across different domains or in non-browser environments.
+A token-based authentication system like JWT is necessary to verify user identity, maintain secure sessions, and provide fine-grained access control while supporting both browser and non-browser clients.

 ## Solution
 This framework provides a lightweight pub/sub (publish-subscribe) messaging system using WebSocket technology.
 It includes:
 - A high-performance Rust WebSocket server using axum